Fort Moore (California): Siege of Los Angeles

 The harsh martial law of Captain Gillespie soon ignited a popular uprising among Californios and Mexicans led by General José María Flores beginning on September 22, 1846.
 Known as the siege of Los Angeles, Californios assembled a force to retake Los Angeles.
 Gillespie's fifty marines were able to resist an initial attack on the government house in town and regrouped on Fort Hill, where they strengthened the fortification with sandbags and mounted their cannon.
+Gillespie sent out Juan Flaco to Robert F. Stockton for help, but it came too late.
 As time passed, the Californio forces opposing the U.S. takeover grew to just over 600 men, with several Californio citizens voicing opposition.
 General Flores offered an ultimatum: leave within 24 hours or face attack.
-Gillespie agreed to withdraw from Los Angeles, under safe passage, on September 30, 1846.
+Gillespie agreed to withdraw from Los Angeles, under safe passage, on September 30, 1846 on the American merchant ship Vandalia.

 On October 7, the U.S. forces regrouped, with Commodore Stockton sending 350 Americans, including 200 U.S. Marines, under U.S. Navy Capt.
 William Mervine, to retake Los Angeles.
 The marines were defeated in their attempt at the Battle of Dominguez Rancho, as Stockton's fleet fled south to San Diego.
 In December, U.S. Army forces under Captain Stephen W. Kearny were defeated by the Californio Lancers at the Battle of San Pasqual.
 After regrouping and resupplying forces in San Diego, on January 10, 1847, Los Angeles was recaptured by the combined 700 man forces of John C. Fremont, Stockton and Kearny, after the Battle of Rio San Gabriel and the Battle of La Mesa.
 With the signing of the Treaty of Cahuenga on January 13, 1847, war in Alta California ended.